Confirmation Bias in Social Networks: Introduction

-Finally, since it is not trivial to ascertain analytically the probability of emergence of the less biased consensus, I use Monte Carlo simulations to show its determinants.
-I show that the presence of partisan agents, i.e. agents with skewed initial priors, in societies who suffer from confirmatory bias has two main effects: (i) when the degree of partisanship is low, partisanship helps to countervail the realization of initial misleading signals (e.g. 0, when $\theta\geq0.5)$, increasing the odds of reaching the less biased consensus; and (ii) exacerbates misinterpretation of signals when the degree of partisanship is high, reducing the odds of reaching the less biased consensus.
-Moreover, I also show that open-mindedness of partisan agents, i.e. when partisans agree to exchange opinions with partisans with polar opposite beliefs, might reduce the odds of reaching the less biased consensus in some network structures.
+Finally, confirming the probability of emergence of the less-biased consensus analytically is difficult, and I use Monte Carlo simulations to show its determinants.
+The presence of partisan agents (i.e., agents with skewed initial priors) in societies suffering from confirmatory bias have two main effects. (i) When the degree of partisanship is low, partisanship helps to counter the realization of initial misleading signals (e.g., realization of a 0 when $\theta\geq0.5)$.
+Thus, low partisanship increases the odds of reaching less-biased consensus. (ii) When the degree of partisanship is high, partisans exacerbate misinterpretation of signals.
+Thus, high partisanship reduces the odds of reaching less-biased consensus.
+Moreover, I also show that open-mindedness of partisan agents (i.e., when partisans agree to exchange opinions with partisans with polar opposite beliefs) might reduce the odds of reaching less-biased consensus in some network structures.

-Although this work does not generalize theoretical results for other conjugate families and the numerical results for other network structures, both methods and cases explored are sufficiently general to capture important aspects of real-world networks.
-The public signals realized every period and observed by all agents might represent the information reported by media outlets, international organizations, etc. The level of ambiguity of the informational content reported by them, measured by a parameter $\mu \in (0,1)$, represents the fraction of instances where a signal conveys two conflicting meanings at the same time and agents feel impelled to interpret them.
-The interpretation behavior of every agent is dictated by the parameters of the signal interpretation function.
+While this work does not generalize theoretical results for other conjugate families and numerical results for other network structures, both methods and cases explored are sufficiently general to capture important aspects of real-world networks.
+In every period, public signals realized and observed by all agents may represent information reported by sources including media outlets and international organizations.
+The level of ambiguity of the informational content reported by them, measured by a parameter $\mu \in (0,1)$, represents the fraction of instances where a signal simultaneously conveys two conflicting meanings and agents feel impelled to interpret them.
+Parameters of the signal interpretation function dictate the interpretation behavior of every agent.